TREASURIES-U.S. yields edge up on ADP jobs data, stock gains

 "The Fed is ready to raise rates.
 If you see wages rise, you have to time it around June of next year," said Justin Lederer, Treasury strategist at Cantor Fitzgerald in New York.

-Investor appetite for Treasuries was held in check by competing supply of corporate debt, which was expected to cross the $110 billion mark in November, according to IFR, a unit of Thomson Reuters.
+Investor appetite for Treasuries were held in check by competing supply of corporate debt, which was expected to cross the $110 billion mark in November, according to IFR, a unit of Thomson Reuters.

 The Treasury Department said it will sell a combined $66 billion in new three-year, 10-year and 30-year debt issues next week.
-It added that it expects to reduce the auction sizes of two-year and three-year notes gradually over the next quarter.
+It added it expects to gradually reduce the auction sizes of two-year and three-year notes over the next quarter.

 Disappointing data released earlier on Wednesday on China and the euro zone reinforced concerns that problems in those major economies would eventually slow hiring and business activity at home and prevent the Fed from raising interest rates at least into mid-2015.

-There have been growing expectations the European Central Bank would need to take more action to stimulate the region's economy.
-But a Reuters report on Tuesday on tension between national central bankers and ECB President Mario Draghi suggested further policy measures are unlikely anytime soon.
+There have been growing expectations the European Central Bank would need to take more action to stimulate the region's economy, but a Reuters report on Tuesday showing tension between national central bankers and ECB President Mario Draghi suggested further policy measures are unlikely anytime soon.

 The ECB will hold a policy meeting on Thursday.

 "The elephant in the room is the euro zone," said Zach Pandl, senior rates strategist at Columbia Management in Minneapolis.
-(Reporting by Richard Leong; Editing by Chizu Nomiyama, Chris Reese and Dan Grebler)
+(Reporting by Richard Leong; Editing by Chizu Nomiyama and Chris Reese)

 * Most major European markets closed for Easter Monday (Updates prices, adds oil market details)